4dboard/Proxy-yxorP/README.md

 ## Keep it up-to-date

-The application itself will be modified infrequently; the majority of changes will be made to the application's dependency packages, such as php-proxy.
+When it comes to software updates, it is more often than not that they will be made to the application's dependant packages rather than the program itself; for example, most of the adjustments will be made to the php-proxy package rather than to the application itself.

 #### .env